Foundation Or Slab Heave (Slab Upheaval)

 How Heaving Foundations & Slabs Lead To Damage Of Your Home

 The Problem: Your foundation or slab floor is moving upwards, leading to cracks in the walls and floors of your home.
+This problem is generally known as slab heave or slab upheaval.
 Telltale Signs:

 - Cracking On Inside Walls (Common)

 - Cracks On The Concrete Floor Slab